Answering the Call, Part 1: America’s New Mental Health Crisis Line

 Starting July 16, 2022, anyone in the U.S. experiencing a mental health crisis will be able to dial 988 for help.
 We explore what it will take for this new nationwide hotline to meet the needs of millions of people struggling with suicide, addiction and mental illness.

 This is Part 1 of a special series about 988 that we will be reporting throughout 2022.
-Listen to the full episode below, read the transcript, or scroll down for more information.
+You can find Part 2 here.

 Content warning: This episode includes mentions of suicide.
 If you or someone you know is having thoughts of suicide, please call the National Suicide Prevention Lifeline at 1-800-273-8255 (TALK).